 On the other hand, some surgeons feel that since the skin is generally healthier and more elastic at age 50 and younger, early surgical intervention can ensure rapid and optimal healing while setting you up to age well in the long term.

 Investing in a surgery earlier can also mean that you are able to enjoy the results and maintain them more easily for many more years than if you waited.
 The idea is that an early face lift can hold off the look of aging.

 We begin to lose collagen and elastin in our skin from the 30’s onward and even our facial bones can atrophy slightly as we enter the second half of life.
-These changes, if left untreated can create the accumulative effect of drastic aging by the time we enter our late 50’s and 60’s.
+These changes

 In addition, considering a Toronto facelift in mid life rather than later years may mean that a more conservative approach combined with the assistance of non-surgical injectables, may offer a more natural-looking, integrated rejuvenation.